Chapter 10: Angular Implementation with DI

 3. Dependency Injection for ViewModels: InjectionTokens provide type-safe, testable ViewModel injection.
 Angular's DI system is more sophisticated than React Context or Vue's provide/inject.

-4. Reactive Forms Integration: Angular's Reactive Forms work seamlessly with MVVM, providing built-in validation and observable-based form state.
+4. Reactive Forms Integration: Angular's Reactive Forms work seamlessly with MVVM, providing built-in validation and straightforward interop with signal-based ViewModel state.

 5. Component-Level Providers: Providing ViewModels at the component level (rather than root level) ensures proper encapsulation and makes testing easier.